-Those two instances occurred during my first trip and since then I’ve found it easier to navigate those conversations and have a better handle on keeping myself safe when traveling solo.
-In my two recent trips, I haven’t had any issues with these types of situations.
+Those two instances occurred during my first solo trip ever and since then I’ve found it easier to navigate those conversations and have a better handle on keeping myself safe when traveling solo.
+In my more recent trips, I haven’t had any issues with these types of situations.

 Determining Your Budget for 7 Days in Ireland

 Ireland is certainly an expensive country for travelers, especially in Dublin.
 The best way to determine your budget is to decide which experiences are on your personal Irish Bucket List and allocate money towards those.
 Then find other areas to save.